libvips/ruby-vips/README.md

 This gem provides a Ruby binding for the [vips image processing library](http://www.vips.ecs.soton.ac.uk).

-`ruby-vips` is fast and it can work without needing to have the entire image loaded into memory.
 Programs that use `ruby-vips` don't manipulate images directly, instead they create pipelines of image processing operations building on a source image.
-When the end of the pipe is connected to a destination, the whole pipline executes at once, streaming the image in parallel from source to destination a section at a time.
+When the end of the pipe is connected to a destination, the whole pipeline executes at once, streaming the image in parallel from source to destination a section at a time.

+Because `ruby-vips` is very parallel, it's quick, and because it doesn't need to keep entire images in memory, it's light.
 For example, the benchmark at [vips-benchmarks](https://github.com/stanislaw/vips-benchmarks) loads a large image, crops, shrinks, sharpens and saves again, and repeats 10 times.